strimzi/drain-cleaner/packaging/helm-charts/helm3/strimzi-drain-cleaner/README.md

       offsets.topic.replication.factor: 3
       transaction.state.log.replication.factor: 3
       transaction.state.log.min.isr: 2
-    storage:
-      type: jbod
-      volumes:
-      - id: 0
-        type: persistent-claim
-        size: 100Gi
-        deleteClaim: false
-    # Uncomment when using the legacy mode
-    # template:
-    #   podDisruptionBudget:
-    #     maxUnavailable: 0
-  zookeeper:
-    replicas: 3
-    storage:
-      type: persistent-claim
-      size: 100Gi
-      deleteClaim: false
-    # Uncomment when using the legacy mode
-    # template:
-    #   podDisruptionBudget:
-    #     maxUnavailable: 0
   entityOperator:
     topicOperator: {}
     userOperator: {}
 ```

 * Deploy the Strimzi Drain Cleaner
-* Drain the node with some Kafka or ZooKeeper pods using the [`kubectl drain` command](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/)
+* Drain the node with some Kafka broker or controller pods using the [`kubectl drain` command](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/)

 ## How does it work?

-Strimzi Drain Cleaner uses Kubernetes Admission Control features and Validating Web-hooks to find out when something tries to evict the Kafka or ZooKeeper pods.
+Strimzi Drain Cleaner uses Kubernetes Admission Control features and Validating Web-hooks to find out when something tries to evict the Kafka broker or controller pods.
-When it receives the eviction request for one of the Strimzi managed Kafka or ZooKeeper pods, it annotates them with the `strimzi.io/manual-rolling-update` annotation which will tell Strimzi Cluster Operator that this pod needs to be restarted and denies the eviction request.
+When it receives the eviction request for one of the Strimzi managed Kafka broker or controller pods, it annotates them with the `strimzi.io/manual-rolling-update` annotation which will tell Strimzi Cluster Operator that this pod needs to be restarted and denies the eviction request.
 Denying the eviction request prevents Kubernetes from restarting the Pod on their own based only on the `PodDisruptionBudget` configuration and leaves it to the Strimzi Cluster operator.
 Strimzi Cluster Operator will roll it in the next reconciliation using its algorithms which make sure the cluster is available while the Pod is restarted.
 Strimzi Cluster Operator will always roll the pods one-by-one regardless of the Pod Disruption Policy settings.